kryogeniks/PermissionMirror/README.md

 4. Open the folder in VS Code and press F5 to launch an Extension Development Host, or run `vsce package` to build a `.vsix` and install it.

 ## Usage
-- On file create or save, permissions are mirrored automatically.
+- On file create, permissions are mirrored automatically.
-- Save a file inside a directory with the setgid bit set (`chmod g+s dir`).
+- Create a file inside a directory with the setgid bit set (`chmod g+s dir`).
 - If you’re a member of that directory’s group, the extension will automatically `chgrp` the file.
-- If not, the file is saved normally without errors.
+- If not, the file is created normally without errors.

 ## Notes
 - No effect on Windows — the extension silently skips.